haltu/muuri/README.md

 **Arguments**

 - **items** &nbsp;&mdash;&nbsp; _array_
   - The items that were successfully shown without interruptions.
-If you, for example, call `grid.hide()` to some of the items that are currently being shown, those items will be omitted from this argument.
+If you, for example, hide (with `grid.hide()`) some of the items that are currently being shown, those items will be omitted from this list of items.

 **Examples**